trycourier/courier-ios/Docs/Authentication.md

 # Usage

 Put this code where you normally manage your user's state.
 The user's access to [`Courier Inbox`](https://github.com/trycourier/courier-ios/blob/feature/inbox-docs/Docs/Inbox.md) and [`Push Notifications`](https://github.com/trycourier/courier-ios/blob/feature/inbox-docs/Docs/PushNotifications.md) will automatically be managed by the SDK and stored in persistent storage.
-This means that if you user kills the app and start it back up, they will still be "signed in".
+This means that if your user fully closes your app and starts it back up, they will still be "signed in".

 ```swift
 import Courier_iOS